-That you’re a typical salesperson?
+- You’re a typical salesperson?

-That you have nothing better to do?
+- You have nothing better to do?

-That you have too much time on your hands?
+- You’re stuck with too much time on your hands?

-That you haven’t bothered to figure out a better approach?
+- You haven’t bothered to figure out a better approach?

-Look, I know that what I’m saying today is going to be hard to swallow, particularly if you’ve bought into the prevaling notion that cold calling is the best way, or perhaps the only way to initiate contact with prospects.
+Look, I know that what I’m saying today is going to be hard to swallow, particularly if you’ve bought into the prevailing notion that cold calling is the best way, or perhaps the only way to initiate contact with prospects.
 But it’s not.

 Can cold calling be used in that approach?
 Yes it can.
 But I don’t recommend it… for many of the reasons I’ve just mentioned and for many more that I won’t get into now.